We Need A Home

 Providing a permanent home in the Floral District will preserve the legacy

-Being able to raise funds to purchase property outright is key for the floral district’s survival.
-With nonprofit status this will become a permanent structure that will not be shaken by landlords.
+Being able to raise funds to purchase the property outright is key for the floral district’s survival.
+With nonprofit status, this will become a permanent structure that will not be shaken by landlords.

-Currently the district is diminishing slowly because of steadily rising rents.
-Between 2020 and 2022, we lost three wholesale companies, two retail storefront companies and one plant store.
-So six business have fallen.
+Currently, the district is diminishing slowly because of steadily rising rents.
+Between 2020 and 2022, we lost three wholesale companies, two retail storefront companies, and one plant store.
+So six businesses have fallen.
 There remains only one family florist that has been here since the 1930s, Superior Florist.
 During the mid-century peak between the 1940s and 1960s, there were as many as 50 wholesale companies, plus additional supply companies.
 The U.S. Department of Agriculture reported that New York had the biggest wholesale district in the country in 1957.

 At last count, there are only eight cut flower/branch wholesale companies, nine plant stores, three retail florists and four floral supply stores left.
 Now we are the smallest.